 Motion to approve our CIS (Attachment "A") was moved by Member Steele and seconded by Member Stojka.
 Board discussion was held, beginning with Miner who felt that whatever can be done to plug loopholes is important and thanked the working group.
-Treasurer Levotman noted that there is no such thing as "Limited Liability Corporation," rather it is a "Limited Liability Company" and that they do not have "members," they have "managers."
+Treasurer Levotman stated that limited liability does not have officers, instead they have members & managers.
 He thinks \$500,000 is too high and \$200,000 is too high and would amend this motion to \$100,000.

-Amendment: To change limit recommended from \$500,000 to \$100,000 was moved by Treasurer Levotman and seconded by Secretary Miner.
+Amendment: To change limit recommended from \$500,000 to \$100,000 was moved by Levotman and seconded by Miner.